bcrowell/bcrowell.github.io/free_will/index.md

 ![drawing of Schrodinger's cat](cat.png)

 *The Schrodinger equation says that Schrodinger's cat is both alive and dead, and the situation is never resolved.
-It's a matter of interpretation whether this should be rectified by modifying the math.*
+It's a matter of interpretation whether this should be rectified by fiddling with the math.*

-The second problem is that it is simply not true that classical physics (meaning the physics that came before the quantum revolution, ca. 1927) is deterministic, while quantum physics is random.
+The second problem is that it is simply not true that classical physics is deterministic, while quantum physics is random.
-The notion that classical physics is deterministic just doesn't stand up to more careful analysis.
+The notion that classical physics is deterministic doesn't stand up to more careful analysis.
 It's more of a folk-science belief among physicists (Norton 2003).
-The very entertaining and readable book by Earman (1995) shows how thoroughly it breaks down in Einstein's theory of relativity (which physicists consider classical).
+The very entertaining and readable book by Earman (1995) shows how thoroughly it breaks down in Einstein's theory of general relativity (which physicists consider classical).
 And as to whether quantum physics is random, that's a matter of interpretation.
 Sorry, but it really does matter what you mean by "random."
 The basic equation that governs quantum physics, called the Schrodinger equation, is completely deterministic.
 It says that a uranium atom is both decayed and not decayed, and that